 There are, however, some encouraging signs.
 Relative to their representation in the civilian labor market, women are underrepresented in the military, making up 15.6 percent of the AC military population in FY15.
 The recruitment and retention of women has become a hot topic throughout DOD, and several services already have taken steps to attract more female recruits.
-The Department of the Navy was especially aggressive in this regard, including a dramatic increase in maternity leave time (from 6 weeks to 18 weeks) for Navy and Marine Corps mothers.
-Secretary of Defense Ashton Carter later overruled the Department of Navy, authorizing paid maternity leave of 12 weeks for all servicewomen.
-Although maternity leave changes received significant media attention, the services were taking other steps to attract more women.
-For instance, the Army is attempting to train more female recruiters, in the hope that these soldiers will have more success at attracting female recruits.
-West Point also is taking steps to increase the number of female cadets, and the Marine Corps is looking to high school sports teams to find more female recruits.
-Finally, the Secretary of Defense's decision to open
+The Department of the Navy was especially aggressive in this regard, including a dramatic increase in maternity leave time (from 6 weeks to 18 weeks) for Navy and Marine Corps mothers.8 Secretary of Defense Ashton Carter later overruled the Department of Navy, authorizing paid maternity leave of 12 weeks for all servicewomen.9 Although maternity leave changes received significant media attention, the services were taking other steps to attract more women.
+For instance, the Army is attempting to train more female recruits.10 West Point also is taking steps to increase the number of female cadets,11 and the Marine Corps is looking to high school sports teams to find more female recruits.12 Finally, the Secretary of Defense's decision to open